Leiches/GameCollection/README.md

 highscore and leaderboard system which sadly relied on the backend and is therefore not included in the hosted site as we did not have a server for the backend.

+User Guide for the Game Crossword (by Daniel Leichinger):
+Crossword puzzle is a classic game.
+To play just click on a cell and type a Letter.
+If everything is correct, the background color of the cell will become light green.
+When hosted localy with the node server the Game is a Daily Crossword puzzle, because the Words get picked on the node server and there is a function that always picks the same words for a day.

 Local Run Guide:
 1. Choose the main branch and load the latests version